vrikodar/P4ck3t/P4ck3t.md

 *This will configure password of cisco on telnet and we will try to telnet into this router1 from router2*

 ![](https://github.com/SxNade/P4ck3t/blob/main/Labs/images/lb1-telnet.png)

+*Similarly we can also configure telnet on router2*